LinneaToth/UXUI/README.md

 # Five full weeks of UX/UI focus

-Deliverables and takeaways from our UX/UI course, as part of a two year Higher Vocal Education (Yrkeshögskola) in Frontend Development with React.
+Deliverables and takeaways from our UX/UI course, as part of a two year Higher Vocational Education (Yrkeshögskola) in Frontend Development with React.

 👇 **Scroll for images!**